 The Lower East Side

-There are plenty of avant-garde fashion shops (see “Clothing” in “Shopping A to Z,” section) in SoHo, and you’ll find shoe stores galore and high-end housewares, as well as one-of-a-kind boutiques—like the Hat Shop, 120 Thompson St., between Prince and Spring streets (tel.
+There are plenty of avant-garde fashion shops in SoHo, and you’ll find shoe stores galore and high-end housewares, as well as one-of-a-kind boutiques—like the Hat Shop, 120 Thompson St., between Prince and Spring streets (tel.
 212/219-1445), a full-service milliner for women that also features plenty of off-the-rack toppers.
-If you’re still hungry for the ultramodern and artistic, stop by the Museum of Modern Art Design Store, 81 Spring St. (tel.
-646/613-1367).
-The Midtown museum has a grand SoHo outpost, and it offers the original’s same classic and contemporary artists’ designs, ranging from books to furniture from the museum’s collection.
-There also are several hot galleries along West Broadway and sprinkled throughout SoHo.
-So whether you’re looking to expand your art collection or just see the work of the Next Big Thing, be sure to come to SoHo with plenty of time to wander.
-You can find a full list of shops and galleries (most are closed Monday) at www.artseensoho.com.
+For ultramodern and artistic home goods, stop by the Museum of Modern Art Design Store, 81 Spring St. This is the Midtown museum's grand SoHo outpost.
+It offers the original’s same classic and contemporary artists’ designs, ranging from books to furniture from the museum’s collection.
+There also are several hot galleries along West Broadway and sprinkled throughout SoHo, though the heart of the art scene is now in Chelsea (see below), the Lower East Side, and Brooklyn.

 Not so long ago, Elizabeth Street was a quiet adjunct to Little Italy.
 Today it’s one of the hottest shopping strips in the neighborhood known as Nolita (North of Little Italy).
 Elizabeth and neighboring Mott and Mulberry streets are dotted with stylish shops between Lafayette Street and the Bowery, below Houston to Kenmare.
-It’s an easy walk from the Broadway/Lafayette stop on the F or M line to the neighborhood, as it starts just east of Lafayette Street; you can also take the no. 6 train to Spring Street, or the N, R to Prince Street and walk east from there.
+It’s an easy walk from the Broadway/Lafayette stop on the F or M line to the neighborhood, as it starts just east of Lafayette Street; you can also take the no. 6 train to Spring Street, or the N-R to Prince Street and walk east from there.